- Cheap Travel

 Explore Villa Olmo

-Set this as your destination but walk along the lake front passing Tempio Voltiano, a museum and impressive building and a World War 1 memorial.
+Set this as your destination on google maps but walk along the lake front passing Tempio Voltiano, a museum and impressive building and a World War 1 memorial.
 There are some little beaches to stop by and admire the views.
 It is a lovely walk allowing you to enjoy the cities best side.

 Villa Olmo is an impressive lake front neoclassical villa with beautiful gardens.
 It was designed to be a summer retreat for the aristocracy.
 Admission to the villa is free and it is open Tuesday – Sundays 10am – 6pm.